 For the runner, the shoe has flex grooves in the outsole to give that flexibility in the follow through of the stride and imitating the way the foot actually flexes.
 For walkers, though there is enough support and stability with the cushioning kicking in at slower paces making it comfortable on the treadmill or road.

-I’ve always thought Brooks sneakers look like running shoes but the Ghost 12 in black looks particularly smart.
+I’ve always thought Brooks sneakers look like running shoes but since the Ghost 12 they have become smarter and this black version particularly so.

 - Great cushioning and stability